bkleinen/bkleinen.github.io/classes/ss2021/info1/labs/exercise-08.md

   <figcaption class="figure-caption text-right">German Lotto Slip, <a href="https://www.flickr.com/photos/rene-germany/98668296">Foto by ReneS</a></figcaption>
 </figure>

-This week's lab work is intended give you practice using the Random class and HashMaps.
+This week's lab work is intended give you practice using the Random class.

 * * *